-In a 'vacuum' (highly dilute gas) that also contains particles (e.g., electrons in a vacuum tube) the total current might be called Maxwell current I{Mxw} because this is the invariant introduced by Maxwell to allow the light waves of his equations to propagate forever through a vacuum and a very long way through space and our atmosphere.
+The current I is simple in a vacuum and in a vacuum that also contains particles (e.g., electrons in a vacuum tube).
+In the latter case the total current is what I call the Maxwell current $I{Mxw}$ because this is the invariant introduced by Maxwell to allow the light waves of his equations to propagate forever through a vacuum.

-$$\mathbf{I}{Mxw} = \mathbf{I}{particles} + \overbrace{\varepsilon_0 \frac{\partial \mathbf{E}}{\partial t}}^{Vacuum}$$ (3)
+$$\mathbf{I}{\mathrm{Mxw}} = \mathbf{I}{\mathrm{particles}} + \varepsilon_0 \frac{\partial \mathbf{E}}{\partial t}$$ (2)

 Current in matter is more complex than in a vacuum tube because it includes complex movements of charged particles (and charge inside particles) as well.
 The complex movement of particles must be described by coupled field equations because the movements are driven by many forces, e.g., mechanical, convection, thermal, diffusional, as well as electric.
-The issues involved are illustrated in Fig. 2 (see below) and the extensive discussion that follows.
-Variational treatments of forces and movements are recommended as the best way to deal with current flow in matter, because variational methods automatically enforce consistency with the field equations of all the forces.
+The issues involved are illustrated in Fig. 2 and the following extensive discussion.
+I then advocate using variational treatments of forces and movements because variational methods automatically enforce consistency with the field equations of all the forces.

-Material displacement current or polarization current I{Pol} is customarily treated differently from the rest of the movement of particles in a tradition started by Faraday and reinforced by Maxwell, who did not recognize the existence of permanent, i.e., fixed charge.
+The material displacement current $I{Pol}$ is customarily treated differently from the rest of the movement of particles in a tradition started by Faraday and reinforced by Maxwell who did not recognize the existence of permanent, i.e., fixed charge..
 The polarization of matter is the distortion of the distribution of charge produced by the electric field (roughly analogous to the distortion of the oceans produced by the gravitational field of the moon, that produce tides on our beaches twice a day).

-Displacement currents I{Dis} including the material displacement current I{Pol} can be separated from $I{\text{particles}}$ and the complex movements of particles in matter by three properties.
+Material displacement current $I{Pol}$ can be separated from the complex movements of particles in matter by two properties.